 Don’t send them any content just yet.
 Just make an inquiry and ask if they would consider publishing unique high-quality content that would add value to their visitors.

 State your name and briefly explain the benefits that you can bring to the table (e.g. free content, free traffic, educate their readers about “xyz”), show the site owner that you are familiar with their site and that you have done your research (e.g. mention a recent article they published or discussion that peaked your interest), explain who you are and your area of expertise (see earlier section on getting established) and offer to send them links to samples of unpublished original articles that you have written.
 Ask them if they would be open to discussing the possibility of allowing you to contribute an original item of expertly written, high-quality content for review and possible publishing on their site for free.

 More often than not, with sites that aren’t actively soliciting content, you will be turned down, so expect this.
 However, if you ask in a professional and courteous manner and, even better, if you ask after developing a relationship or friendship with the owner, you may just get a “yes”.

 Guest Blogging on highly visited sites can help give your business a major boost, but these sites are also heavily sought after.
 Using the right approach can get you published on these sites.

 Follow the steps above to learn how to target and approach people and sites that will give you the best opportunity of getting your content published as a guest author.

 To start finding guest blogs that you can approach with your guest publishing proposal, see the tutorial below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been certified, reviewed, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been certified, tested, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, reviewed, or linked to this site.